Brewers halt Giants' four-game winning streak

 Milwaukee made it 2-0 in the second on a looping single to left by Ben Gamel to score Shaw.

-Yelich followed with a drive to right that appeared to drive in a third run.
+Yelich followed with a drive to right that appeared to score the third run.
 However, the home side caught a break when the ball hopped between the gap in the two gates in the right-field fence for a ground-rule double, sending Gamel back to third.
 Braun then struck out.

 Longoria opened the second with a triple - the Giants' fourth of the three-game series - and Pillar's double inside third base put the club on the board, and Samardzija's single tied it 2-2.